 If you would like to feed in to our work in this area, we would love to hear from you.

 We are also looking to grow the Stakeholder Forum.
-If you have a professional interest in the future of our food system and can spare 2-3 hours four times a year, please get in touch.
+If you have a professional interest in the future of our food system and can spare around half a day a year to engage with CARMA, please get in touch.